Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Stripe donation form preview

-You can also add the donation form to your blog’s sidebar or any other widget-ready area.
+In addition, you can add the donation form to your blog’s sidebar or any other widget-ready area.
 Head over to the Appearance » Widgets page and add the WPForms widget to a sidebar.

 Adding a donation form to sidebar